Ginnie Mae (GNMA): How The Government National Mortgage Association Works, And Its Effect On The Housing Market

 Ginnie Mae does have some similarities to Fannie Mae and Freddie Mac.
 They all buy mortgages to package into an MBS, which is sold on the bond market.
 This provides liquidity in the mortgage market and helps keep housing affordable.
 Both Fannie Mae and Freddie Mac were also started with government charters, so they came out of similar places with the same mission.

-The difference comes in the types of mortgages they buy.
-Fannie Mae and Freddie Mac back mortgages based on conventional loans.
-These come with higher credit scores of at least 620.
-Because credit scores are higher and borrowers are often better qualified, and interest rates on these loans and the bond yields investors get for backing them may be lower.
+A key difference between Fannie Mae versus Freddie Mac and Ginnie Mae lie in the types of mortgages they buy.
+Fannie Mae and Freddie Mac back mortgages known as conventional loans.
+These come with minimum credit scores of at least 620.
+Because credit scores are higher and borrowers are often better qualified, interest rates on these loans are usually lower than many government loans.

 From the perspective of someone looking to get a mortgage, conventional mortgages offer down payments as low as 3%, although you can avoid mortgage insurance entirely with a 20% down payment.
-The even better news is that you can often request mortgage insurance come off once you reach 20% equity.
+The even better news is that you can request that mortgage insurance come off your monthly obligations once you reach 20% equity.

-There have been stops and starts in efforts to move the companies toward exiting conservatorship of the Federal Housing Finance Agency (FHFA).
+There have been stops and starts in efforts for Freddie Mac and Fannie Mae to leave their conservatorship with the Federal Housing Finance Agency (FHFA).
 For now, the status quo remains.

 Ginnie Mae buys government-backed mortgages to provide fresh capital for the mortgage industry to make more loans and support the mission of affordable housing.
 After buying the mortgages, loans with similar characteristics are packaged into MBSs and sold on the bond market to investors.
 GNMA promises to back the bonds even in the event of loan default.

-Ginnie Mae guarantees FHA loans, VA loans, USDA loans and a loan program to help facilitate Native American homeownership.
-Fannie Mae and Freddie Mac are GSEs which have government backing, but they’re not government entities themselves.
+Ginnie Mae guarantees FHA loans, VA loans, USDA loans and the Section 184 loan program to help facilitate Native American homeownership.
+Fannie Mae and Freddie Mac are GSEs that have government backing, but they’re not government entities themselves.
 They buy conventional loans.